 Written by Nicole Crane, B.S., NTP

 Everyone wants to turn back the clock when it comes to the appearance of their skin.
 Time, gravity and the sun are the factors to blame when skin starts to wrinkle, sag and lacks a youthful glow.
 We slather on expensive creams, avoid the sun like vampires, and some even resort to cosmetic surgery to get the skin they want.
 Many people find their skin appearance does not match how they feel inside.
 Many do not know a lot of those visible changes have to do with a decline in a single valuable structural protein called collagen.

 Collagen is available as a supplement.
-Look for a Type I and III collagen from a company sourcing raw materials from Rousselot, a very high quality French collagen manufacturer.
+Look for a Type I and III collagen from a company sourcing raw materials.
 Collagen is best take in powder form in combination with Silica from horsetail for best potency and absorption.
 Mix a scoop into juice, yogurt or any beverage of your choice, once or twice per day.

 The skin goes through dramatic changes as we age.
 If collagen is what is missing, replenishing collagen internally is the great natural solution.
 Collagen (and silica too!) just might be exactly what skin needs to regain glowing vitality.
 Your skin is what people notice first, so put your best face forward.

 - Fenske, et al "Structural and functional changes of normal aging skin."
 J Am Acad Dermatol (1986): 571-85.